 Surrogacy is a noble act for any woman to consider; becoming a gestational carrier for another family takes courage, compassion and commitment.
 It also requires some very specific characteristics, without which starting a surrogacy journey may not be possible.

 Why the strict criteria for surrogates?
-Because the health of both the gestational carrier and the baby are at stake in a very delicate process.
-While the specifics may vary slightly between clinics and agencies, and in different countries, the guidelines are in place to help ensure a safe, smooth experience for everyone involved.
+Because the health of both the gestational carrier and the baby are at stake in this very delicate process.
+While the specifics may vary slightly from one fertility clinic to another, and even from one surrogate to another, the guidelines are in place to help ensure a safe, smooth experience for everyone involved.

 At a reputable agency like ConceiveAbilities, several surrogacy requirements must be met right from the start:

 Surrogacy is a rigorous process requiring a great deal of personal responsibility.
-These standards help ensure that a gestational carrier is in the best possible place, physically and emotionally to manage such a unique process and pregnancy.
+These standards are part of our process at ConceiveAbilities to ensure that a gestational carrier is in the best possible place, physically and emotionally to manage such a unique process and pregnancy.

 It is in the gestational carrier’s best interest to be within the range of 21-39 years old for other reasons, too.
 The long-term toll on her body is not nearly as intense and most women find they have a smoother recovery.

-While you technically can be a surrogate if you have gone through menopause – we’ve all seen the stories of a postmenopausal woman giving birth to her own grandchild – it is not a recommended practice.
-Menopause is the body’s way of saying it is done having children, and challenging that can lead to the myriad of age-related complications.
-Because of this, ConceiveAbilities adheres to their strict standards to determine a surrogate’s eligibility.
+While you technically can be a surrogate if you have gone through menopause – think of the stories of a postmenopausal woman giving birth to her own grandchild – it is not a recommended practice, due to a myriad of age-related complications.